yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 get scared when I ask, "what happens if someone delivers low quality?."

 **Principle #10**:
-"Simplicity&mdash;the art of maximizing the amount of work not done&mdash;is essential."
+"Simplicity---the art of maximizing the amount of work not done---is essential."

 That's a great rule which most Agile teams don't follow at all.
 This principle means that our tasks are small and simple enough to make sure they are either